AlexanderZhangWang/cse15l-lab-reports/lab-report-1-week-5.md

 Conclusion
 ```

-This command searches all lines that do not have "e", including emty lines.
+This command searches all lines in biomed/rr74.txt that do not have "e", including emty lines.

 ```
 $ grep -v e government/*/WolakSpeech_usps.txt